fairlearn/fairlearn/README.md

 ### Regular (non-security) issues

-Issues are meant for bugs & feature requests.
-Please submit a report through [GitHub issues](https://github.com/fairlearn/fairlearn/issues).
-A maintainer will respond promptly as follows:
+Issues are meant for bugs, feature requests, and documentation improvements.
-- **bug**: triage as `bug` and provide estimated timeline based on severity
+Please submit a report through
-- **feature request**: triage as `feature request` and provide estimated timeline.
+[GitHub issues](https://github.com/fairlearn/fairlearn/issues).
+A maintainer will respond promptly as appropriate.

 Maintainers will try to link duplicate issues when possible.